AmiraAli23/intro-assignment/README.md

 ## Introduction

-The finance industry has changed drastically over the past few decades.
+The finance industry has changed dramatically over the last few decades.
 The rise in technology has pushed companies within the industry to explore new innovative ways of doing business, while maintaining the quality of services that are provided.
-Digitalizing services increase operational efficiencies by reducing the time it takes to execute certain tasks, as well reducing costs by removing the middle-man or intermediary.
-Developing smartphone apps for these services have the potential to increase the target market and give more people the opportunity to invest, as it's now easily accessible.
-ModernAdvisor is a company operating under the Robo-Advising fintech domain.
+Digitalizing services increases operational efficiencies by reducing the time that it takes to execute certain functions, as well as reducing costs by removing the intermediary or "middle-man".
+Developing smartphone apps for these services has the potential to widen the target market and give more people the opportunity to invest, as it makes investing more easily accessible.
+ModernAdvisor, which operates under the Robo-Advising fintech domain, is a product of this modernization of finance.

 ## Overview and Origin

-Navid Boostani wanted to address the need in the markets for cheaper services that charged minimal fees while also wanting to provide exceptional service.
+Navid Boostani wanted to address the need in the market for low-cost services. while also wanting to provide exceptional service.
 In 2013, he founded ModernAdvisor which is an online investment company that allows investors to build portfolios and manage their invesments.
-In January 2020 ModernAdvisor was acquired by Guardian Capital, a Canadian financial services company that grossed $97.48 million in the third quarter of 2021 [Source](https://ycharts.com/companies/GCG.A.TO/revenues)
+In January 2020, ModernAdvisor was acquired by Guardian Capital, a Canadian financial services company that grossed $97.48 million in the third quarter of 2021 [Source](https://ycharts.com/companies/GCG.A.TO/revenues)

 <img width="786" alt="Screen Shot 2022-02-19 at 4 17 47 PM" src="https://user-images.githubusercontent.com/99091066/154819375-df3a2bd2-9090-4551-951b-a193949e9cc8.png">